Sharing leading-edge strategies from positive psychology and age-old yoga practices to cultivate well-being

-Well Beyond’s flower, Colchicum, or the autumn crocus, is a symbol of renewal and personal transformation
+Well Beyond’s flower, Colchicum, or the autumn crocus, is a symbol of positive change

-Like trees that appear lifeless in the winter, but are simply preparing themselves to blossom in the spring, people go through internal periods of preparation before growth and thriving appears on the outside.
-Having the support of someone who understands this process can not only ease the passage, but accelerate it into flourishing.
-My journey has been one of slowly unearthing and bringing forth my power and self-expression.
-After many miles traveled, I believe that I have much to share about finding one’s personal power that can be of help to others.
+Like trees that appear lifeless in the winter, but are simply preparing to blossom in the spring, people go through internal periods of preparation before growth and thriving appears on the outside.
+Having the support of someone who understands this process can accelerate it into flourishing.